Harmonic series (mathematics): Integral test

 Because this integral does not converge, the sum cannot converge either.

-Replacing each rectangle by the next one in the sequence would produce a sequence of rectangles whose boundary lies below the curve rather than above it.
+In the figure to the right, shifting each rectangle to the left by 1 unit, would produce a sequence of rectangles whose boundary lies below the curve rather than above it.

 This shows that the partial sums of the harmonic series differ from the integral by an amount that is bounded above and below by the unit area of the first rectangle:

 Generalizing this argument, any infinite sum of values of a monotone decreasing positive function of $n$ (like the harmonic series) has partial sums that are within a bounded distance of the values of the corresponding integrals.
 Therefore, the sum converges if and only if the integral over the same range of the same function converges.
 When this equivalence is used to check the convergence of a sum by replacing it with an easier integral, it is known as the integral test for convergence.